GottaYotta/PixelSDK/README.md

 self.present(nav, animated: true, completion: nil)
 ```

-#### Camera Only
+### Camera Only

-The below example show how to present the editor with only support for the video camera.
+The below example presents the SDK with only support for the video camera.
 ```swift
 let container = ContainerController(mode: .video)
 container.editControllerDelegate = self